Keep em’ Out!

 - Most burglaries occur during daytime hours when homes are empty, and belong to two person households.

-If you failed your test, here are a few thoughts to harden your residence to burglars.
+If you failed your test, here are a few thoughts to harden your residence against burglars.

 Even though most burglaries occur during the day, some occur during hours of darkness.
 Criminals are in search of houses with no one home.
 To reduce your home’s risk of burglary at night, install motion lights in the front and in the rear of your house wherever possible.
 To be extra cautious, try to position the lights at the corners of your residence so the motion detectors can catch someone approaching from the side.
 Make sure the lights are positioned at a height that someone cannot disable them by easily reaching up and unscrewing the bulb.